iwaju-labs/putthefilesinthebag/README.md

-# Put The Files In The Bag 🎥 → 📦
+# Put The Files In The Bag 🖼️ → 📦

-A modern media conversion tool that outputs multiple optimized formats with ready-to-embed code snippets.
+A modern image conversion tool that outputs multiple optimized formats with ready-to-embed code snippets.

 ## Features

-- 🎬 **Video conversion**: MP4, WebM, GIF
 - 🖼️ **Image optimization**: WebP, AVIF, PNG, JPEG
 - 📋 **Code snippets**: HTML, React, Markdown (ready to copy)
 - ⚡ **In-memory processing**: Fast and secure